data61/PSL/LiFtEr/assertion2.md

 ## Generalization based on control-flow analysis of function definitions.
 - If we apply induction on `xs`,
 - `xs` is the nth argument of an occurrence of `foo`,
-- the `induct` method does not take any argument in the `rule` field, and
+- (the `induct` method does not take any argument in the `rule` field), and
+   - Probably the presence of arguments in the `rule` field is not relevant.
+   - See, for example, `lemma mono2_step: "c1 ≤ c2 ⟹ S1 ⊆ S2 ⟹ step S1 c1 ≤ step S2 c2"` line 155 in `Abs_Int_ITP2012/Collecting.thy`.
 - the nth parameter in a clause of the definition of `foo` is used as part of the mth argument to a recursive call of `foo` appearing in the same clause,
 - then all non-`xs` variables appearing as part of the mth argument of any `foo` should be generalized.